 WHAT’S IMPORTANT TO YOU: Love, Truth, Beauty.
 Peace, joy.
 Laughter.
 And books!

-READING MATERIAL ON YOUR NIGHTSTAND: Inspirational non-fiction and the Bible.
+READING MATERIAL ON YOUR NIGHTSTAND: Novels across many genres, research books, metaphysics, and the Bible.

 WHAT’S ON YOUR PLAYLIST: I’m a musical omnivore.
 I love everything from vintage jazz to world beat to all forms of classical music from Gregorian chant onward.
 Haydn is my boy!
 I love Irish music, Scottish bagpipes, all kinds of Celtic music and Spanish forms of music, as well, like Cuban music and flamenco.
 Lately I’m incredibly interested in the Appalachian style music of my local region from the 17th and 18th centuries, which some musical scholars here have been unearthing before it’s lost to history.
 As a rule, I’m a huge fan of Sting, especially his darker work and his Renaissance-era John Dowland sendups, and I’ll drop everything to hear Andrea Bocelli sing.
 (But then I usually cry.)

 WHO WOULD PLAY YOU IN A MOVIE ABOUT YOUR LIFE: Saoirse Ronan or Dakota Fanning (if she dyed her hair brown) could be a younger me.

 PEOPLE WOULD BE SURPRISED TO KNOW: I’m 5’2” without high heels on.
 Many readers seem surprised by this when they meet me in person, lol.
 They go: “Oh, you’re short!”
 I guess I have a tall personality!